 Building on this success, and in order to further bolster the battle against poaching, the EWT last month introduced three new sniffer dogs to their arsenal.
 Rico (photographed below) was joined by Heddi, Renaldo and Condor, who flew in from Germany and will be trained as sniffer dogs.

 Rico, Heddi, Renaldo and Condor have been deployed as part of a partnership between the EWT and the African Consultancy for Transportation Security (ACTS), a cargo screening company that uses sniffer dogs to detect explosives in transit.
 The canines form part of the EWT’s strategy to quell the rampant rhino poaching and illegal wildlife trade by preventing wildlife contraband from leaving the country.

-interventions at several stages to stop poachin
+Interventions at several stages to stop poaching

 The rhino poaching crisis has demonstrated that there is no single solution to addressing illegal wildlife trade.
 For this reason the EWT is implementing interventions at several stages in the poaching and wildlife trade chain, including the deployment of highly trained sniffer dogs at various ports of entry and exit, and the training of airport and border control officials on correct procedures to follow when dealing with wildlife smuggling cases.

 According to Kirsty Brebner, the EWT’s Rhino Project Manager, “The deployment of three additional dogs will contribute to increasing the detection rate of wildlife contraband and therefore, the risk associated with wildlife crime and rhino poaching specifically.
 With increased detection comes improved arrest and prosecution rates and hopefully, a reduction in poaching through deterring individuals involved in organised crime.”